Jack Donaghy: Relationships

-Long before the events of the series, Jack had married an Italian woman named Bianca (Isabella Rossellini), with whom he made love on the floor of the Concorde shortly after their wedding, though he claims his mother deliberately had a heart attack to prevent him from going on his honeymoon.
+Long before the events of the series, Jack had married an Italian woman named Bianca (Isabella Rossellini), with whom he had sex on the floor of the Concorde shortly after their wedding, though he claims his mother deliberately had a heart attack to prevent him from going on his honeymoon.
 He and Bianca were eventually legally separated in 1989 because, in his words, he "couldn't keep up with her on any level."
 Though they weren't legally divorced, Jack went on to introduce Bianca as though they were.
 When Bianca shows up, Jack passes Liz off as his girlfriend to make Bianca jealous.
 When Liz pretends Jack has proposed to her, Bianca attacks her and Jack is finally satisfied that Bianca still wants him.
 The couple finally officially divorce after 18 years of legal separation.
 Jack acquires "full stake in the Arby's franchises [he and Bianca] bought outside of Telluride" in the divorce settlement.

 Jack had a brief relationship with Phoebe (Emily Mortimer), an allegedly English auctioneer, and goes as far as proposing marriage.
 Even after Liz discovers that Phoebe is a gold-digger, it is only during a heart-attack-causing argument with his mother Colleen that Jack realizes that he does not love Phoebe, and calls off the engagement at the end of Season 1.

 Jack begins a relationship with liberal Congresswoman Celeste "CC" Cunningham (Edie Falco).
 In spite of their ideological differences, they are a well-matched pair and, after a period of secrecy, eventually go public.
 Their bliss does not last long, as their long-distance relationship begins to negatively affect both their jobs, and they break up.

 After accidentally breaking both of his mother's hips, Jack is forced to allow her to move in with him.
 He hires an attractive Puerto Rican nurse, Elisa Padriera (Salma Hayek), to care for his mother.
 Jack falls in love with Elisa and proposes marriage to her.
 Later, after Elisa confesses to murdering her former husband, they choose to not marry.